BuckarewBanzai/Discord-Starfields/README.md

 # Discord-Starfields
 Generate random starfields with unique names for discord!
+This bot will discover a new starfield every hour.

 ![alt text](example.PNG "Starfield")